jundis/CWSlack-SlashCommands/README_NoMySQL.md

 6. Set Method to GET
 7. Copy the token
 8. Set a name, icon, and auto complete text if wanted.
-9. Run install.php and proceed through database setup.
-This will also verify you have the required PHP and cURL versions.
-10. Modify the config.php file with your companies values and timezone.
-Full configuration info below.
+9. Modify the config.php file with your companies values, Full configuration info below.
-11. Test it in Slack!
+10. Test it in Slack!

 To enable ConnectWise link to follow and unfollow a ticket: